-Admission Requirement
+Admission Requirements

 Admission to the MFA in Dance program is two-fold and includes and application process and audition process.
-To apply to the MFA in Dance degree program, the following application materials need to be submitted directly to the Office of Graduate Admissions:
+To apply to the MFA in Dance degree program, the following application materials need to be submitted directly to the SHSU Self Service Center:

-- 1 Letter of Inquiry (stating dance background and interest in MFA program)

-- 2 Graduate Studies Online Application with the Application Fee
+- 1 Letter of Inquiry (stating dance background and interest in MFA program) Graduate Studies Online Application with the Application Fee (Once this is received you may upload your supplemental materials online at the SHSU Self Service Center.)

-- 3 Resume/Curriculum Vita
+- 2 Resume/Curriculum Vita

-- 4 Video Portfolio of Performance and Choreography
+- 3 Video Portfolio of Performance and Choreography

-- 5 Three Letters of Recommendation
+- 4 Three Letters of Recommendation

-- 6 Transcripts of all Previous College Work
+- 5 Transcripts of all Previous College Work

-- 7 Confirmation of Degree Conferral
+- 6 Confirmation of Degree Conferral